Auston-Zhang/my-app/README.md

 or

-Run 'ng test --no-watch --code-coverage' to see the test coverage.
+Run `ng test --no-watch --code-coverage` to see the test coverage.

 Attaching the most recent report as an example here: